gregsadetsky/rctv/README.md

 - see [TODO](./docs/TODO.md)
 - and [HOWTODEV-OAUTH](./docs/HOWTODEV-OAUTH.md)
 - while you're here, read a little bit about the development process for RCTV [here](./docs/Screen%20Shot%202023-11-10%20at%206.06.17%20PM.png).

+## THANKS

+- Jacob Young for creating this with Greg!
+- all of the RCTV app creators!!
+- the Recurse Center for making it happen!!! y'all are the real deal!!
+- Frank Chiarulli for his collab in bringing up the tauri client on the new pi!
+- Sharon Sung for her work in making the couches zoom integration perfect!
+- Josh Wolfe for being the wielder of a laser scalpel and perfectly getting rid of a metric ton of legacy code!